 Here's the important bit: You may think that it's hard to reach 492F on the stovetop, but you're probably mistaken about that.
 We left an empty skillet on a medium gas flame for 5 minutes, then tested it with an infrared thermometer.
-We were astonished that the temp was 505F!
+We were astonished to see that the temp was 505F!

 If you're careful about not overheating your PTFE pan, toxic fumes will never be a concern.
 Just know that it's surprisingly easy to let the temp get away from you.

 While PTFE itself is not a health hazard unless you heat the cookware above 400F, PFOA and its PFAS relatives are a valid concern.

-PFOA, or perfluorooctanoic acid, is an adhesive agent once used to help PTFE adhere to cookware.
-It belongs to the larger chemical family of PFAS ("polyfluoroalkyl substances").
-These chemicals are all serious environmental hazards, staying in ground water and soil for many years (possibly forever--thus the name "forever chemicals").
+PFOA, also called perfluorooctanoic acid or C8, is an adhesive agent once used to help PTFE adhere to cookware.
+It belongs to the larger chemical family of PFAS (polyfluoroalkyl substances), which also includes PTFE.
+Some PFAS are serious environmental hazards, staying in ground water and soil for many years (possibly forever--thus the name "forever chemicals").
 They've been associated with some cancers and other illnesses.
 Sadly, because PFAS have been used in hundreds of industrial manufacturing processes, there is a lot of contamination in US soil and water.
 As we already mentioned, something like 98% of Americans are said to have PFAS in their bodies.

-The truth is that nonstick cookware has never been a significant source of PFOA, because the chemical is all but used up in the process of adhering the PTFE to the pan.
+The truth is that nonstick cookware has never been a significant source of PFOA, because it's used up in the process of adhering the PTFE to the pan.
 (Your tap water probably has more PFAS in it than your nonstick pan.)
 Even so, the US government banned the use of PFOA in cookware in 2015, so all cookware made and sold in the US is now PFOA-free.

 (Unfortunately, PFOA is still found in hundreds of everyday objects including clothing, cosmetics, household cleaners, and food packaging containers.
 More legislation--or better yet, a conscience on the part of the manufacturers--is needed.)